 Utility-scale solar PV costs decreased in all regions and settled at an average of USD 40/MWh in the first half of 2024.
 This drop was instigated largely by India, which led the world in terms of volume of solar PV capacity awarded in auctions and achieved an auction price of USD 34/MWh.
-Indeed, the price of utility-scale solar PV in the country dropped 23%.
-In contrast, Europe's reduction was a more modest 11%, with an average price of USD 67/MWh for projects awarded in auctions in 2024.
+In contrast, Europe achieved an average price of USD 67/MWh for projects awarded in auctions in 2024, which represents a reduction of 11%.